pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 from my_module import *
 ```

-Note that in general the practice of importing * from a module or package is frowned upon, since it often causes poorly readable code.
+Note that in general the practice of importing `*` from a module or package is frowned upon, since it often causes poorly readable code.

 For efficiency reasons, each module is only imported once per interpreter session.
-Therefore, if you change your modules, you must restart the interpreter – or, if it’s just one module you want to test interactively, use `importlib.reload()`, e.g. `import importlib; importlib.reload(modulename)`.
+Therefore, if you change your modules, you have to restart the interpreter &mdash; or, if it’s just one module you want to test interactively, use `importlib.reload()`, e.g. `import importlib; importlib.reload(modulename)`.

 When you run a Python module with